lorenzopol/SimBCR-v2/README.md

 ## Installation
 > WARNING: these are the minimum steps needed to run the CURRENT default behaviour of SimBCR.
 No other function is being supported

-In order to get all the necessary python packages run `pip install -r requirements.txt`
+1. In order to get all the necessary python packages run `pip install -r requirements.txt`

-After that, you will need to install R and the immuneSIM package.
+2. You will need to install R and the immuneSIM package.
 Please refer to their [installation section](https://github.com/GreiffLab/immuneSIM).
+3. Finally, clone this repo or download and extract the raw files.

 ## Usage
-Run main.py with
+Run main.py (from the root directory of the project) with

 `python main.py`

-If everything runs smoothly, a web page should open with your folded heavy chain (only the FAB portion) colored by CDR (red is CDR1, green is CDR2 and blue is CDR3)
+If everything runs smoothly, a web page should open with your folded heavy chain (only the FAB portion) colored by CDR (red is CDR1, green is CDR2 and blue is CDR3).
+Please keep in mind that the default settings simulate a human IgG heavy chain.

 ## Develop timeline from 04/12/23 on:
 - [x] Simulate variable regions with this [R project](https://github.com/GreiffLab/immuneSIM)